 Between 1904 and 1907, Alberto Santos Dumont became a celebrity.

-Three original period photographs by Alberto Santos Dumont.
+Three original, period photographs of Alberto Santos Dumont.

 Authors: Branger.